What is the Charter for Justice?

 The charter redresses 2 failures of some previous campaigns by legal aid lawyers:-

-1 complaining about legal aid cuts in terms of our pay rather than broader consequences.
+1 complaining about legal aid cuts in terms of rates of pay rather than broader consequences.

 2 reactive or isolated campaigns on isolated issues, rather than focusing on the bigger picture.

-Arguing for reasonable remuneration needs to focus on the consequences of poorly paid lawyers: – inadequate investigation by the police, inadequate review by CPS, cutting corners by prosecution and defence, factory-firms, increasingly inadequate advice and/or representation, a recruitment crisis in an already greying profession, and ultimately miscarriages of justice.
+Arguing for reasonable remuneration needs to focus on the consequences of Inadequate funding: – inadequate investigation by the police, inadequate review by CPS, cutting corners by prosecution and defence, increasingly inadequate advice and/or representation, a recruitment crisis and ultimately miscarriages of justice.

 Charter for Justice Principles

-So the Charter sets out 5 principles that are easy to understand and support, and if adopted and properly funded would restore faith in the justice system and fix what is now broken.
+So the Charter set out 5 principles that are easy to understand and support, and if adopted and properly funded would restore faith in the justice system and fix what is now broken.